 You can choose between stainless steel, polished steel, steel coated DLC (like I selected), 18k white gold, 18k rose gold, 18k yellow gold (if anyone wears that anymore), diamonds, and more.
 I will be adding a brushed stainless steel bezel, to match the brushed stainless crown and locking pushers that I already have.
 I may also get a white gold bezel, to wear for special occasions.

-The strap choice is a very hard, as there are a number of good options: alligator, calfskin, steel, nylon, rubber and even Kevlar straps.
+The strap choice is difficult to make, as there are a number of good options: alligator, calfskin, steel, nylon, rubber, and even Kevlar straps.
 Plus you can choose the buckle or clasp material.
 I chose a Kevlar strap with a stainless steel buckle, and I am very happy with this selection.
 I may add an alligator strap with a DLC folding clasp in the future, but this costs more than the basic stainless steel buckle, of course.

 Even the crystal is available in two variants now, a flat double anti-reflective sapphire crystal, but a domed crystal is now available as well.